UAE says evidence proves Sudanese army targeted ambassador's residence in Khartoum

 Al Jabri also called on United Nations experts to review the evidence and examine the damage caused by the attack.

-In this context, he expressed gratitude and appreciation to all countries and international organizations, numbering over 100 countries along with several international organizations, which strongly condemned this cowardly attack and expressed solidarity with the UAE in the face of this malicious targeting.
+He also expressed gratitude and appreciation to all countries and international organisations, numbering over 100 countries along with several international organisations, which strongly condemned this "cowardly attack" and expressed solidarity with the UAE in the face of this malicious targeting.

 ALSO READ: